Estimating the Lateral Motion States of an Underwater Robot by Propeller Wake Sensing Using an Artificial Lateral Line: Motion State Estimation via Wake Sensing

 Designed as a linear combination of the three individual losses, the overall loss function of the state estimator calculates as follows

 where the task weight $\lambda_i$ balances the relative importance between the three estimated states.
 The multiple output model utilizes the feature extraction module with parameter sharing.

-\textbf{Optimizing task weights.} Considered as a multi-objective optimization problem, the selection of the weights $\lambda_i$ where $i\in\{1,2,3\}$ greatly affects the overall estimation performance.
-In this paper, a nature inspired meta-heuristic optimization algorithm named the whale optimization algorithm (WOA) is used to search for the optimal weights $\lambda_i$.
-Proposed by Mirjalili et al. in 2016\cite{44}, WOA mimics the hunting behavior of humpback whales in their bubble-net predation, featuring the advantage of less parameters to tune and easiness to implement.
-The primary process of the algorithm consists of three essential stages including encircling prey, feeding with bubble nets, and finding prey\cite{45}.
+\textbf{Optimizing task weights.} To ensure a balanced influence of the task weights on the estimation performance, we formulate weight selection as a multi-objective optimization problem.
+Considering the network complexity and extended computational time, we choose the Whale Optimization Algorithm (WOA) due to its effectiveness in quickly finding optimal solutions.
+Inspired by humpback whales' predatory behaviors, WOA offers advantages like minimal adjustable parameters, straightforward operation, and a robust ability to escape local optima \cite{Seyedali2016AEF,Lakshmi2021ASC,Nadimi2023ACME,Fu2022SR,Shao2022ABB,Fang2024JES}.
 To optimize the task weights, we design a performance evaluation vector $\boldsymbol{e}=[1-\text{ACC}_1,1-\text{ACC}_2,\text{ERR}]$ where $\text{ACC}_1$ and $\text{ACC}_2$ represent the state estimation accuracy of the lateral motion speed $v$ and the direction of motion $d$, respectively, and $\text{ERR}$ represents the mean square error of the estimated displacement $x$.
 The optimization fitness $g$ (or the cost) is then designed as 1-norm of the performance evaluation vector $\boldsymbol{e}$, i.e.,

 Searching for the minimum of the fitness over the task weight space, WOA optimizes the overall estimation performances.
 Specifically, WOA first initializes the task weights $\lambda_i$ and the WOA algorithm parameters such as the searching agent population and the maximum iteration number.
 Next, given the wake flow dataset constructed in Section~III, WOA computes the fitness $g$ for each searching agent and updates the position of each agent accordingly.
 Repeat the step until conditions are met such as parametric convergence obtained or maximum iteration steps reached.